constanreedjohn/constanreedjohn/README.md

 My name is Trần Tiến Hưng, my foreign name is John ConstanReed, but you can call me Hưng or John for short.

-> 🔭 I'm currently a senior student of University of Information Technology UIT-VNU-HCM.
+> 🔭 I graduated with a Bachelor degree in Computer Science at the University of Information Technology Vietnam National University UIT-VNU-HCM.

-> ⚡ My major is Computer Science, and I am currently an AI Engineer specialized in Computer Vision.
+> ⚡ I'm specialized in Computer Vision, NLP, LLMs and other AI/ML application.
+I also do research in my free time as well.

-> 🔭 I'm currently working on Computer Vision, Deep Learning, NLP, LLM, Domain Adaptation.
+> 🔭 I'm currently working on LLMs, System Design, RAG and other SWE application.

-> ⚡ My goal is to contribute my work to the Computer Science research communnity along with applying models to the industry environment.
+> ⚡ My research field includes but not limited to Domain Adaptaion, ASR, OCR, Diffusion, PeFT, Language Adaptation, Quantization, Transformers.

 📫 **You can contact me via:**